BlinkReceipt/blinkreceipt-js/docs/tutorials/UICustomization.md

 Callback | Description
 --- | ---
 onCreateUI | This callback is invoked during creation of UI elements.
-You may override this in your instance to customize these specific elements, provided you preserve the `id` attribute values, because event bindings will depend on them. onSnapClick | This callback is invoked when the primary action button is clicked on.
+You may override this in your instance to customize these specific elements, provided you preserve the `id` attribute values, because internal event bindings will depend on them. onSnapClick | This callback is invoked when the primary action button is clicked on.
 In mobile-scanning mode, it toggles between the "camera shutter" and "add frame" functions, while in "static" file-upload mode, it has the "add image" function.
 Regardless of function, this callback is invoked when this button is clicked on. onStartStaticScan | This callback is invoked after a static scan is performed (select image). onStartMobileScan | This callback is invoked after the mobile scan is performed.